 Our policy, practices and procedures will continue to be based on the latest government guidance.

-Get Me Out The Four Walls recognises that we provide parents/carers and their children with enjoyable social meets across Norfolk & Suffolk to help reduce social isolation, therefore we have created this Operating Statement in preparation of the reintroduction of our face-to-face meets and events.
+Get Me Out The Four Walls recognises that we provide parents/carers and their children with enjoyable social meets across Norfolk & Suffolk to help reduce social isolation, therefore we have created this Operating Statement to ensure we host meets in a covid secure way.